Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 That's all it takes.
 Switching pages, sorting, hiding columns and downloading will now run via ajax.

+## Templates
+Wunderbyte Table comes with a responsive table template, but it can and should be overriden in your project.
+To do so, set in your instance of your extended class (eg $yourtable) the template to your proper template, like

+    $yourtable->tabletemplate = 'mod_yourtemplate/yourtable'

+where yourtable corresponds to yourtable.mustache in your own project.

 ## Caching
 One new feature is caching.
 Wunderbyte_table will automatically pass every sql call to the MODE_APPLICATION cache with the key being the hashed request.